abkis/erdos-2026-volatility-models/README.md

 - Captures volatility clustering through past return shocks and past volatility
 - Produces recursive test-period volatility forecasts
 - Provides a traditional dynamic-volatility benchmark for comparison with BS, HAR-GK, Random Forest, and Path Dependent models

+## Path-dependent-model

+- Contains code for implementing a linear path-dependent volatility model
+- Contains a jupyter notebook explaining the model while building it out
+- Contains notes explaining the theoretical underpinning of the model in detail

 ## ML-model-notes